 Experimental Tasks

 Attention Allocation Assessment task.
 Attention allocation was assessed using an established eye-tracking-based free-viewing attention task (Lazarov et al., 2016, 2017b, 2018, 2001b, 2021a) adapted for the present study.
 During each of the 30 trials of the task, a 4X4 matrix comprising 16 different shapes was presented, with half of the shapes being rounded with no sharp angles (i.e., rounded shapes) and half having sharp angles (i.e., angular shapes; see Figure 1, right panel, for an example).
-For each matrix, the following parameters were followed: each single shape appeared randomly at any position within the matrix; each shape appeared only once in a given matrix; half the shapes were rounded and half were angular; and the four inner positions were always comprised of two rounded and two angular shapes.
+For each matrix, the following parameters were followed: each single shape appeared randomly at any position within the matrix; each shape appeared only once in a given matrix; half the shapes were rounded and half were angular; and the four inner positions (i.e., the four positions located at the middle of each matrix, see Figure 1, right panel) were always comprised of two rounded and two angular shapes.

 The task itself was preceded by a 5-point gaze calibration, followed by a 5-point validation procedure, ensuring the validity of gaze data.
 Calibration was repeated if visual deviation was >0.5 degrees on the X or Y axis, for any of the calibration points, and the task began only when these calibration parameters were achieved.
 Each trial started with the presentation of a fixation cross, shown until a fixation of 1,000ms was recorded, verifying that each trial began only when the participant’s gaze was located at the center of the matrix.
 Each matrix was then presented for 6,000ms followed by an inter-trial interval of 2,000ms until the next fixation cross appeared.
 Participants were instructed to look freely at each matrix in any way they chose until it disappeared.
-(Lazarov, Ben-Zion, Shamai, Pine, & Bar-Haim, 2018; Shamai‐Leshem et al., 2021)
+Internal consistency for attention allocation (i.e., percent dwell‐time (DT%) on rounded shapes; see below) was high, with Cronbach's α of .92, .93, .92, for the entire sample, HD participants, and LD participants, respectively, echoing previous attention research in depression using similar versions of this task (Lazarov, Ben-Zion, Shamai, Pine, & Bar-Haim, 2018; Shamai‐Leshem et al., 2021).

 Gaze data were recorded and processed using Portable Due EyeLink (SR Research, Ltd., Ottawa, Ontario, Canada).
 Operating distance to the eye-tracking monitor was 70 cm.
 Stimuli were presented on a 22-inch Dell P2213 monitor (screen resolution 1680X1050).
 Sampling rate was 500 Hz.